opf/openproject/docs/development/style-guide/frontend/README.md

 * Global Remote: the state of the server.
 * Local Remote: the state of other clients.

-For the server, this of the time means the database contents.
+For the server, most of the time this means the database contents.
 Keeping our local state up-to-date with this is a hard problem to solve, and will force us to make unwanted API calls or unprovable assertions.
 Long-term, we would like to have live (e.g. websocket) connections for pieces of state, so we can always be up-to-date with the database without bombarding the server in requests.

 Syncing with remote clients' state is currently nonexistent.
 Clients submit their updates globally to the server.
 When submitting, clients submit a version token of the resource, which gets updated by the server.
 If a client tries to work on an older version of the resource, the request will fail.
 Usually is no sophisticated method in place to handle these; an error toaster will be thrown.
 Since this is a very hard problem to solve, there are no plans to change this significantly.